timajwilliams/timajwilliams.github.io/_posts/2026-08-12-likes-roundup-agentic-platforms.md

 This month I pulled the last four weeks of likes, around 180 tweets, and asked: what did I  think was worth keeping?
 Below is what came out, sifted into themes.

-Despite the excitement about each newly released model, the chatter between releases has moved one layer out.
+Despite the excitement peaks at each newly released model, the Twitter chatter between releases has mostly been about one layer out.

 ## The harness is a business decision